 - Threats to Privacy

 - Human error – It is expected that all employees will make mistakes from time to time, but in the healthcare sector this can pose a huge threat to patient privacy.
-Some reasonable steps can be taken to minimise the threats, such as clear-desk policies having regular updates on HIPAA legislation.
+Some reasonable steps can be taken to minimize the threats, such as clear-desk policies having regular security awareness training sessions.

 HIPAA Training: Summary

 Training may be seen as a pain by many employees, but it is imperative that training courses are provided and that they are taken seriously.
 HIPAA training ensures everyone will have a comprehensive understanding of HIPAA legislation, which will reduce the risk of violations.

 Providing regular security awareness training sessions will help to reduce the risk of a security breach, avoid costly data breaches, and the subsequent increased scrutiny from OCR and state attorneys general.

 Training is a requirement of HIPAA and evidence that training has been provided will need to be provided to regulators in the event of a HIPAA compliance audit or data breach investigation.
 It is therefore important to ensure that evidence that the workforce has been trained is maintained as proof that the HIPAA training requirements have been met.

 HIPAA does not state how often training should be provided other than saying it needs to be provided when an employee joins the organization and periodically thereafter.
 The best practice is to provide refresher HIPAA training and security awareness training at least annually and when functions are affected by a material change in policies or procedures.

 What should be included in HIPAA security awareness training?